Regularisation of Neural Networks by Enforcing Lipschitz Continuity: Computing the Lipschitz Constant

 for some real-valued $k \geq 0$, and metrics $D_X$ and $D_Y$.
 The value of $k$ is known as the Lipschitz constant, and the function can be referred to as being $k$-Lipschitz.
 Generally, we are interested in the smallest possible Lipschitz constant, but it is not always possible to find it.
 In this section, we show how to compute an upper bound to the Lipschitz constant of a feed-forward neural network with respect to the input features.
 Such networks can be expressed as a series of function compositions:

 where each $\phi_i$ is an activation function, linear operation, or pooling operation.
 A particularly useful property of Lipschitz functions is how they behave when composed: the composition of a $k_1$-Lipschitz function, $f_1$, with a $k_2$-Lipschitz function, $f_2$, is a $k_1k_2$-Lipschitz function.
-It is important to note that $k_1k_2$ will not necessarily be the smallest Lipschitz constant of $(f_2 \circ f_1)$, even if $k_1$ and $k_2$ are individually the best Lipschitz constants of $f_1$ and $f_2$, respectively.
 Denoting the Lipschitz constant of some function, $f$, as $L(f)$, repeated application of this composition property yields the following upper bound on the Lipschitz constant for the entire feed-forward network:

 Thus, we can compute the Lipschitz constants of each layer in isolation and combine them in a modular way to establish an upper bound on the constant of the entire network.
+It is important to note that $k_1k_2$ will not necessarily be the smallest Lipschitz constant of $(f_2 \circ f_1)$, even if $k_1$ and $k_2$ are individually the best Lipschitz constants of $f_1$ and $f_2$, respectively.
+It is possible in theory that a tighter upper bound can be obtained by considering the entire network as a whole rather than each layer in isolation.
 In the remainder of this section, we derive closed form expressions for the Lipschitz constants of common layer types when $D_X$ and $D_Y$ correspond to $\ell_1$, $\ell_2$, or $\ell_\infty$ norms respectively.
 As we will see in Section~\ref{sec:regulariser}, Lipschitz constants with respect to these norms can be constrained efficiently.